olli991/mib-std2-pq-zr-toolbox/README.md

 4. Inside VM, open Utilities->Terminal and enter `mount` to see where USB drive with Toolbox is mounted.
 Normally it will be /fs/usb1.
 5. Enter `ksh /fs/usb1/install.sh`
 6. Turn off VM assemble back the unit, Open Green Engineering Menu and have fun 🙂
 NOTE: If you do not want to use USB drive but have sshd running inside of the VM and have WinSCP access, just copy `MIBSTD2-Toolbox-vX.X.X.zip` content to into `/tmp` folder inside VM.
-And run install.sh.
+And run `ksh /tmp/install.sh`

 ## How to install into eMMC backup image with QNX Virtual Machine
 1. Unzip `MIBSTD2-Toolbox-vX.X.X.zip` to the root of any USB flash drive.
 Eject and physically disconnect all USB drives.